Cape kurper

 The Cape kurper (Sandelia capensis) is a species of fish in the family Anabantidae, the climbing gouramis or climbing perches.
 It is endemic to South Africa.

 Description

 The Cape kurper can grow to 25 cm in length and weigh up to 200g.
-It has a mainly yellow to golden brown colouration with dark markings on the dorsal part of the body whichextend onto the dorsal and anal fins.
+It has a mainly yellow to golden brown colouration with dark markings on the dorsal part of the body which extend onto the dorsal and anal fins.
 Males are more colourful than females.